frixo3190/neato-connected/install-internally.md

 - About 15 minutes of time

 ## Step-by-step
-1. Solder the 4 pieces of wire to one male JST-XH cable (the one that does not have pins sticking out).
+1. Solder the 4 pieces of wire to one female JST-XH cable (the one that does not have pins sticking out).
 Make sure to protect the soldering with heat shrink tubing so it cannot short anything.

 2. Put a protective cover over your work surface as there will be some dust coming out of your robot and you don't want that on your kitchen table.
 A piece of cardboard, plastic or tablecloth will do.